FelixOnline/v2/content/articles/2011-12-1-the-bottom-billion.md

 subtitle: >
   A review of the book and a glance at the main problem in international development
 date: "2011-12-01 19:39:49 +0000"

 # Attributes from Felix Online V1
 id: "1858"
 old_path: /politics/1858/the-bottom-billion
 aliases:
  - /politics/1858/the-bottom-billion
+imported: true
+comments:
+ - My husband and i were quite eeixtcd when Edward could carry out his investigations using the ideas he discovered using your web page It is now and again perplexing to just be freely giving information which often the others could have been making money from And we also already know we have the website owner to thank for that The illustrations you made the easy blog menu the friendships you can help to create   its got many incredible and it is facilitating our son and the family know that this issue is satisfying which is certainly highly essential Many thanks for all the pieces

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true